Categories & Articles:

 By early 1855 the first territorial census revealed a population of 8,500, and Governor Reeder called for a legislative election on March 30.
 On that day, nearly 5,000 Missouri men led by United States Senator David Rice Atchison and a group of prominent pro-slavery Missourians crossed the border to “help” the legitimate electorate elect pro-slavery candidates.
-The result was an elected vast majority of the 39 members of the Territorial Legislature being pro-slavery men.
-Free-Staters immediately cried foul, naming the new Kansas Territorial Legislature the “Bogus Legislature” and led to the Topeka Movement, an unauthorized shadow government that adopted its constitution and elected its legislature in late 1855.
+The result was an elected vast majority of the 39 members of the Territorial Legislature were pro-slavery men.
+Free-Staters immediately cried foul, naming the new Kansas Territorial Legislature the “Bogus Legislature,” and led to the Topeka Movement, an unauthorized shadow government that adopted its constitution and elected its legislature in late 1855.
 However, the Federal Government did not accept the Topeka Constitution, and they found the Free-State body illegitimate and in rebellion.

 Meanwhile, Governor Andrew Reeder established a capitol building at Pawnee, Kansas, near the Fort Riley military reservation.
 He called for the territorial legislature to convene for the first time on July 2-6, 1855.
-The fledgling townsite of Pawnee was comprised of Free-State advocates, and Reeder had an obvious conflict-of-interest in choosing the site, as he owned stock in the town association, land in the area, and had recently built himself a grand log house there.
+The fledgling townsite of Pawnee was comprised of Free-State advocates.
+Reeder had an obvious conflict of interest in choosing the site, as he owned stock in the town association, land in the area, and had recently built himself a grand log house there.
 The pro-slavery supporters, which comprised the vast majority of the legislators, were incensed.
 They felt that placing the new capitol at Pawnee, some 150 miles from the Missouri border, gave the Free-State advocates in Kansas Territory an advantage.
 However, Governor Reeder refused to back down.